 OVERALL JOB OBJECTIVE:

-Under general supervision, to install, maintain, revise, and repair electrical, instrumentation & control, and mechanical equipment related to the water treatment and distribution system facilities, including supervisory control and data acquisition (SCADA)-related equipment, programmable logic controllers (PLC), maintenance software packages including computer-based maintenance solutions, and perform related duties.
+Under general supervision, to install, maintain, revise, and repair electrical, control, and instrumentation equipment related to the water/wastewater treatment and distribution system facilities, including the Supervisory Control and Data Acquisition (SCADA) computer systems, Programmable Logic Controllers (PLC), and maintenance software packages, and perform related duties as required.

 DUTIES AND RESPONSIBILITIES: